google/skia/site/user/api/SkRegion_Reference.md

-efficiently storing a single integer rectangle, or a run length encoded array of rectangles. <a href='#SkRegion'>SkRegion</a> may reduce the current <a href='SkCanvas_Reference#Clip'>Canvas Clip</a>, or may be drawn as one or more integer rectangles. <a href='#SkRegion'>SkRegion</a> iterator returns the scan lines or rectangles contained by it, optionally intersecting a bounding rectangle.
+efficiently storing a single integer rectangle, or a run length encoded array of rectangles. <a href='#SkRegion'>SkRegion</a> may reduce the current <a href='SkCanvas_Reference#Clip'>Canvas Clip</a>, or may be drawn as one or more integer rectangles. <a href='#SkRegion'>SkRegion</a> iterator returns the scan lines or rectangles contained by it, optionally intersecting a bounding rectangle.<a name='SkRegion_Iterator'></a>

-<a name='SkRegion_Iterator'></a>
+---

 <pre style="padding: 1em 1em 1em 1em;width: 62.5em; background-color: #f0f0f0">
     class <a href='#SkRegion_Iterator_Iterator'>Iterator</a> {